jasonsutter87/photosifter/website/content/accessibility-statement.md

 ## Our Commitment

-ZTAS.io is committed to ensuring PhotoSifter is accessible to all users, including those with disabilities.
+PhotoSifter is committed to ensuring our software is accessible to all users, including those with disabilities.
 We strive to meet WCAG 2.1 Level AA standards.

 ## Website Accessibility